U.S. Bank has 4 types of CDs (certificates of deposit) available to consumers. These are:

 |CD Term||Deposit Range||APY|

-We should note that the offers listed above only apply for the initial term.
+We should note that the offer listed above only applies for the initial term.

 If you allow for your Special CD to renew after the term is up, U.S. Bank will roll this into another CD with the same duration, but the APY will be determined based on the published rate for the CD, excluding CD Specials, that is closest to but not exceeding the term of the CD.